 - To qualify a business must be in one of the following six industries: - 1.
 Biotechnology, Biomedical, and Medical Industries serving rural hospitals - 2.
 Micro-manufacturing - 3.
 Software, Internet, and Telecommunications - 4.
 Clean Energy Technology - 5.
 Food Technology - 6.
 Advanced Materials; - 7.
 Or be any of the following: - a.
-A manufacturer with certain NAICS Codes; - b.
-An oil and gas field service business and pay at least \$30,000 annually for each new direct job created and business located in Louisiana is the national or regional headquarters of a multi-state business including Louisiana and the Gulf of Mexico: - c.
+A manufacturer with certain NAICS Codes; - An oil and gas field service business and pay at least \$30,000 annually for each new direct job created and business located in Louisiana is the national or regional headquarters of a multi-state business including Louisiana and the Gulf of Mexico; - c.
 A business that must or will have sales of at least 50 percent of its total annual sales to out-of-state customers or buyers, and/or to in-state customers or buyers if the product or service is resold by the purchaser to an out-of-state customer or buyer for ultimate use, or to the federal government. - d.
 The employer is located in a parish which is within the lowest twenty-five percent of parishes based on per capita income. - e.
 The employer is the corporate headquarters of a multi-state business. - f.
 The employer is a business that spends fifty percent or more of its time performing services for its out-of-state parent company. - g.
-The employer is in the business of maintenance, repair, and overhaul operations for commercial transport aircraft.
+The employer is in the business of maintenance, repair, and overhaul operations for commercial transport aircraft. - h.
+A COVID-19 impacted retail businesses with a NAICS code beginning with 44, 45, 721 and 722 and has 50 or fewer employees nationwide including affiliates.
+The advance notification must be filed on or after July 1, 2020, and on or before December 31, 2021.
+These businesses are not eligible to earn benefits after June 30, 2023.